PaulNWms/SurfingWithStyleHugo/content/practice/chords/chord_prog-Another_Brick_In_The_Wall.md

 ---
-title: "chord prog:Another Brick In The Wall"
+title: "Another Brick In The Wall"
 tags: [chord prog]
 ---